sisoe24/homebrew-vj/README.md

 VDMX, for example, was already added long ago and removed due to inactivity, so it is unlikely they will accept it again.
 Other apps in this repo are unlikely to have many more users than VDMX to make any difference.

+## Documentation

+`brew help`, `man brew` or check [Homebrew's documentation](https://docs.brew.sh).

+## Contributing

+Feel free to add a tap for an app you use or suggest a new one.
+You can also contribute by only incrementing the application versions when a new update is out.